LOGRONO – NAJERA

 Berto with Conchi and Pili from Spain – dear friends made on the Camino

-Before we went to bed, I was taking care of my blisters in the communal area.
-One of the pilgrims came to me and asked if he can help me.
+Before we went to bed, I was sitting in the communal are, taking care of my blisters.
+One of the pilgrims came to me and asked if he could help me.
 He was from Scotland and turned out to be a professional nurse!
 He cleaned my blisters and put some dressing on.
 I would be forever grateful that he helped me, because that meant I could walk again the next day!

 A day that started out difficult, ended in joy in the streets of Najera.